5 Reasons To Declutter NOW

 Clutter = Stress & increased cortisol

 There is a direct correlation between the clutter in your life and the stress you experience.
-Many studies support this statement including a UCLA study following 32 American families that recognized mothers’ cortisol (a stress hormone) would spike while dealing with their belongings.
+Many studies support this statement, including a UCLA study that followed 32 American families and recognized that mothers’ cortisol (a stress hormone) would spike while dealing with their belongings.

-To add to this, Dr. Rick Hanson released a study addressing the effects of prolonged periods of stress on the brain.
-He concluded that the structure of our brains can physically change making us more susceptible to stress later on.
+In addition, Dr. Rick Hanson released a study addressing the effects of prolonged periods of stress on the brain.
+He concluded that the structure of our brains can physically change, making us more susceptible to stress later on.

-Our mental health is the biggest reason that people tend to declutter now rather than waiting for additional overwhelm and stress.
+Our mental health is the biggest reason that people tend to declutter now rather than wait for additional overwhelm and stress.

 Depression and anxiety